n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 inherent vowel is important during the [initial reordering](#2-initial-reordering) stage.

-The `CONSONANT_PREREPHA` subclass is used only for the "Dot Reph" (`U+0D4E`), a dead-consonant version of "Reph".
+The `CONSONANT_PRE_REPHA` subclass is used only for the "Dot Reph" (`U+0D4E`), a dead-consonant version of "Reph" (or "Repha").
 In modern Malayalam orthography, "Dot Reph" is uncommon.
 As with `CONSONANT_DEAD`, this subclass should match tests for consonants.
+Because the "Dot Reph" character is a "Reph", however, it must be treated as a "Reph" during the initial and final reordering stages.

 Other characters, such as symbols and miscellaneous letters (for example, letter-like symbols that only occur as standalone entities